Click Here To Schedule A Consultation

 Does Botox help with migraines?

 Definitely!
 Patients with migraines often regularly have treatment with Botox injections to relieve their symptoms.
-Botox injections is well known to treat chronic migraines, without the need for unwanted medications with side effects.
+Botox injections are well known to treat chronic migraines without the need for unwanted medications with side effects.

 Where is Botox injected for migraines?

-Botox is injected into seven areas of the forehead, scalp, neck, and shoulders.
-Botox is taken up by the pain receptors in the muscle’s fibers and alleviates chronic migraines.
+To manage symptoms of migraines, Botox is injected into seven areas of the forehead, scalp, neck, and shoulders.
+Botox is taken up by the pain receptors in the muscle fibers and alleviates chronic migraines.

 Why choose Dr. Green for your Botox in New York City?

-It is sometimes difficult to know which physician to choose to have your cosmetic procedures performed.
+It is sometimes difficult to know which healthcare provider to choose to have your cosmetic procedures performed.
 Many med spas and clinics offer “free consultations” to draw patients into their clinics.
 They may advertise that you are having Botox injected but often use less expensive neurotoxins in its place.
-Do your research through google and other authentic resources.
-Make sure you choose a board certified dermatologist, like Dr. Michele Green, for Botox injections.
-Dr. Green has over two decades of experience in cosmetic facial treatments to give you the absolute best Botox results.
+Having Botox with an experienced injector is important to avoid unwanted side effects, guarantee safety, and achieve optimal results.
+Do your research through Google and other authentic resources.
+Make sure you choose a board-certified dermatologist, like Dr. Michele Green, for Botox injections.
+Dr. Green was among the first dermatologists in NYC to offer Botox injections and has over two decades of experience in cosmetic facial treatments to give you the absolute best Botox results.

 How does Botox work?